top of page

 The Larëvat Community - has 50 small Farming families.

-The wet beans are moved to a centralised Fermentation facility, where once fermented and sun dried,
+The wet beans are moved to a centralised Fermentation facility, with Lui

 on the Manabo Plantation, Cloudy Bay, Abau District in Central Province.

-These beans once made into chocolate have fruity, deep chocolatey notes with a nutty undertone.
+These beans once made into chocolate have dried fruit, deep chocolatey notes with a

-Cacao butter used is organic and processed in PNG and Solomon Islands.
+Cacao butter used is organic and processed in Papua New Guinea or Solomon Islands.

 Raw cane sugar is from Paraguay (through Trade Aid), certified organic and fairly traded.